Small grants for Solihull based sports clubs

 Secretary Sport Solihull

 Solihull, B91 9QS

 Sport Solihull represents sport in the community in Solihull.
 It provides a forum for the voluntary sports sector to meet and discuss a wide range of sporting matters while at the same time acting in partnership with other agencies to develop and promote sport in Solihull.

-There has always been a close link between Sport Solihull, Solihull Council and SUSTAiN and with the increasing emphasis on the importance of a fit and active lifestyle and the value of competitive sport, both organisations are keen to work together to continue improving sporting opportunities in Solihull.
+There has always been a close link between Sport Solihull, Solihull Council and CAVA and with the increasing emphasis on the importance of a fit and active lifestyle and the value of competitive sport, both organisations are keen to work together to continue improving sporting opportunities in Solihull.